jtwirly/solarpanelfaultdetection/README.md

 - 50+ images for each condition
 - Three classification categories
 - Image augmentation for better generalization
-- Transfer learning on a MobileNet architecture
+- Transfer learning using MobileNet architecture

 ## Setup and Installation